ARCHITECT

 strategies that ship them.

 Architecture plans.
 Team composition.
 Technology selection.
 Execution discipline.
 Most founders ship products.
 I design the decision layer that keeps the product shippable as it scales.
-Currently doing that at GELabs for three active ventures — with care as the operating principle.
+Right now I'm doing that independently across three operational systems — with care as the operating principle.

 6y